-Jakobson has been a student of Chinese politics and China’s foreign and security policy for the past three decades.
+Linda Jakobson has been a student of Chinese politics and the foreign and security policy of the People’s Republic of China (PRC) for the past 35 years.
 She is internationally known for her publications about China’s foreign policy.
 Her China-related career includes posts as a teacher (at the Shandong Institute of Economics in China), a lecturer (at Hong Kong City University), a foreign correspondent (in Beijing), a visiting professor (at Sydney University), and senior researcher and program director (at the Finnish Institute of International Affairs, Stockholm International Peace Research Institute (SIPRI), and the Lowy Institute for International Policy).
 She has served as a policy advisor on China-related issues to the president, prime minister, or foreign minister in seven countries.
-In 2017 Jakobson was invited to join the board of the new Diplomatic Academy of the Department of Foreign Affairs and Trade.
+In 2017 Jakobson was invited to join the inaugural advisory board of the Diplomatic Academy of the Department of Foreign Affairs and Trade.

-Before moving to Sydney in 2011 Jakobson lived and worked in China for 22 years.
+Before moving to Sydney in 2011 Jakobson lived and worked in the PRC for 22 years.
 A Mandarin speaker, she is the author, co-author or co-editor of seven books about Chinese and East Asian politics and society as well as the author of over 100 other publications about Chinese politics and society, China’s foreign and security policy, the Taiwan Straits, China’s science and technology, and China’s Arctic aspirations.
 Two of her books and one report have received awards.
-Her most recent book, written with Dr Bates Gill, is China Matters.
-Getting It Right For Australia (BlackInc/Trobe University Press 2017).
-Her current research focuses on Australia-China ties and China’s foreign and security policy.
+In 2017 she co-authored China Matters.
+Getting It Right For Australia (BlackInc/Trobe University Press) with Dr Bates Gill.
+Her current research focuses on Australia-China ties and the PRC’s foreign and security policy.

-Jakobson is the founding director of the not-for-profit China Matters, a China Australia foreign policy initiative.
-China Matters aims to stimulate a nuanced and informed public discourse about China’s rise and its implications for Australia.
+Jakobson is the founding director and deputy chair of the not-for-profit China Matters, a independent Australian policy institute.
+China Matters aims to advance sound China policy and stimulate a nuanced and informed public discourse about the PRC’s rise and its implications for Australia.

 Click here to download a high res photo of Linda.